 How to Handle a Barometric Migraine

 It makes sense that your first step in managing this type of migraine is to know when the barometric pressure is changing, so investing in a small barometer for your home can help alert you ahead of time.
-Alternatively, for $1.99 you can download a Barometer App for iPhone, which will tell you the barometric pressure in your specific location at any given point.
-It works in conjunction with your satellite location, so the range isn’t very wide.

 Some other ways you can reduce the severity of a barometric headache are: